MShumaker24/GVSU-CIS350-TeamRetro/docs/proposal-template.md

 # Estimated Timeline

 (Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)
-Milstones:
+Milestones:
-1. Create a single dot(ship) on a blank map
+1. Create a single dot(ship) on a blank map (1-2 days)
-2. Make that ship fire another dot(lazer)
+2. Make that ship fire another dot(lazer) (3-5 days)
-3. Make a dot(asteroid) drop from the top of the screen directly above the ship
+3. Make a dot(asteroid) drop from the top of the screen directly above the ship (5-7 days)
-4. Make the fired lazer connect with the asteroid, destroying it and awarding points
+4. Make the fired lazer connect with the asteroid, destroying it and awarding points (4-5 days)
 5. Make the asteroids fall in different places and directions.
+(3-4 days)
 6. Create movement for the ship.
+(3-4 days)
 7. Change the dots to images(ship, lazer, asteroid).
+(1-2 days)
-8. Create enemies that move in different patterns than the asteroids, with different potential attacks
+8. Create enemies that move in different patterns than the asteroids, with different potential attacks (7-10 days)
 9. Create ranomly generated drops from the asteroids containing different lazer or movement upgrades.
+(5-7 days)
-10. Create boss fights if time permits.
+10. Create boss fights if time permits.(7-14 days)

 # Anticipated Problems